June Revolution: 1923 elections

 Zog's progressive opponents, which consisted of Avni Rustemi's Bashkimi movement, Vatra supporters from the Albanian diaspora and former Popular party members, were unified as a result of their hostility to Zog's increasing dominance, ultimately campaigning together as the Opposition Party.
 This was a coalition of Noli's Liberals, the Gjirokastër-based Democrats, the Vlorë-based National Democrats and Ora e Malëve from Shkodër.
 Bashkimi did not put forward candidates as they technically were not a political party, but their leader, Avni Rustemi, ran as a candidate for the prefecture of Kosovo (Kukës).
 Regionalism was possibly the greatest cause for the lack of unity between these groups, as the Opposition Party was a collection of different parties that lacked support beyond their religious or regional bases.
 Deep-seated differences among the progressives proved to be the major obstacle in removing Zog from power, as these groups had only appeared with the call for the 1923 elections and maintained only superficial influence.

 Noli and the progressives viewed the system of indirect voting as a significant disadvantage and attempted to impose a new electoral law that would override the electoral regulations.
 Viewing this as the only way to counter Zog's path to dictatorship, the progressives argued that direct voting was more democratic and would lead to a more representative assembly, eliminating the opportunities for corruption and fraud that would be inherent in a second round of voting.
-The progressives also sought to expand the role of women in the government and to curb the political influence of the military and gendarmerie, as well as amnesties for those in charge of the rebellion in March of 1922.
+The progressives also sought to expand the role of women in the government and to curb the political influence of the military and gendarmerie, as well as amnesties for those in charge of the rebellion in March 1922.
 However, Zogu and his supporters rejected these democratic efforts and refused to make concessions, resulting in the electoral law's failure to pass in a parliamentary vote.

 A fierce election campaign ensued in which Noli and the progressives preached Westernisation, modernisation and democratisation.
 Noli's Liberals advocated for the "retention of the four-man regency council, universal voting rights in secret, full independence of the judiciary, a constitution that guaranteed fundamental freedoms of speech, press and property, constitutional guarantees against dictatorship, occidental [Western] ... administration and a simplification of the government bureaucracy".
 They felt that the type of government for the nation - be it a republic or a monarchy - should be decided by the people in a referendum.
 Likewise, the Democrats - represented by some of Albania's leading progressives, such as Avni Rustemi - possessed a similar agenda, stressing the need for vigorous agrarian reform and anti-monarchism.
 The Shkodër-based 'Ora e Malëve' remained pro-monarchist and felt loyal to Prince William of Wied, but since they were a Catholic organisation, their influence did not exceed regional bounds.